 However, the investor you sell your equity to will only be able to claim part of it.
 They do not hold any ownership of your home and they are not on title.
 You will eventually buy the investor out with cash after the home equity loan term expires, or when you refinance the home or sell it.

-The biggest benefit of this program is there are no interest costs or monthly payments.
+The biggest benefit of home equity investments is there are no interest costs or monthly payments.
 On the other hand, every home equity investment loan has payments and interest.
 These innovative home equity sharing agreement is also easier to quality for in terms of income and credit requirements than most home equity mortgages.

 There are two popular home equity share agreement programs to choose from.